-7. The activities mentioned in this Article shall be carried out in accordance with the laws and regulations of the other Contracting Party.
-In case of the European part of the Netherlands this includes applicable European Union law.
+Such passengers, cargo and mail, whether moving by surface or by air, shall have access to airport customs processing and facilities.
+Designated Airline(s) may elect to perform their own surface transportation or to provide it through arrangements with other surface carriers, including surface transportation operated by other Airlines and indirect providers 7.
+The activities mentioned in this Article shall be carried out in accordance with the laws and regulations of the other Contracting Party.
+In case of the Netherlands this includes applicable European Community law.